bitnami/bitnami-docker-nginx/README.md

 # Configuration

-## Adding custom virtual hosts
+## Adding custom server blocks

-The default `nginx.conf` includes virtual hosts placed in `/opt/bitnami/nginx/conf/vhosts/`.
-You can mount a `my_vhost.conf` file containing your custom virtual hosts at this location.
+The default `nginx.conf` includes server blocks placed in `/opt/bitnami/nginx/conf/conf.d/server_blocks/`.
+You can mount a `my_server_block.conf` file containing your custom server block at this location.

-For example, in order add a vhost for `www.example.com`:
+For example, in order add a server block for `www.example.com`:

-# Step 1: Write your `my_vhost.conf` file with the following content.
+# Step 1: Write your `my_server_block.conf` file with the following content.

 ```nginx
 server {